 What we grow on the farm

-From 2014-2017, we’ve planted over 400 tropical fruit trees and created a 3,000 square foot vegetable garden.
-The ʻĀina Exotics Big Island fruit farm contains 3 newly incorporated orchards, vegetable gardens, and food forests.
+From 2014-2021, we’ve planted over 400 tropical fruit trees and created a 3,000 square foot vegetable garden.
+The ʻĀina Exotics Big Island fruit farm contains 3 recently incorporated orchards, vegetable gardens, and food forests.
 For the past few years we have worked hard to cultivate the land using organic farming practices, permaculture techniques, and agroforestry.